DustinWatts/esp32-touchdown/README.md

 ESP32 TouchDown works out of the box with the Arduino IDE, providing you have installed the ESP32 Arduino Core.
 If you have not, this is where you can find it: [https://github.com/espressif/arduino-esp32](https://github.com/espressif/arduino-esp32).

+# Documentation:

+Documentation can be found in the [Wiki](https://github.com/DustinWatts/esp32-touchdown/wiki).

 # TFT screen and touch controller

 ESP32 TouchDown uses an 480x320 screen with an ILI9488 ([datasheet](https://github.com/DustinWatts/esp32-touchdown/blob/main/Hardware/Datasheets/ILITEK_ILI9488.pdf)) driver.
 There are numerous drivers out there, but I found TFT_eSPI by Bodmer the most versatile. [https://github.com/Bodmer/TFT_eSPI](https://github.com/Bodmer/TFT_eSPI).